MLXXXp/Arduboy2/README.md

 The RGB LED lights red then green then blue while the logo is scrolling.
 (If your Arduboy is one of those that has the RGB LED installed incorrectly, then it will light blue then off then red).

 A user settable *unit name* of up to 6 characters can be saved in system EEPROM memory.
 If set, this name will be briefly displayed at the bottom of the boot logo screen, after the logo stops scrolling down.
 This feature is only available if the *Arduboy2* class is used, not the *Arduboy2Base* class.
 This is because it requires the text display functions, which are only available in the *Arduboy2* class.
+A flag in system EEPROM controls whether or not the *unit name* is displayed on the boot logo screen, regardless of whether the *unit name* itself has been set.
+The included *SetSystemEEPROM* example sketch can be used to set both the *unit name* and this flag.

 Once the logo display sequence completes, the sketch continues.

 For developers who wish to quickly begin testing, or impatient users who want to go strait to playing their game, the boot logo sequence can be bypassed by holding the *RIGHT* button while powering up, and then releasing it.
 Alternatively, the *RIGHT* button can be pressed while the logo is scrolling down.

+For users who wish to always disable the displaying of the boot logo sequence on boot up, a flag in system EEPROM is available for this.
+The included *SetSystemEEPROM* example sketch can be used to set this flag.

 ### "Flashlight" mode